 - The first Tour de France race was held in 1903.

 - The youngest rider ever to win the Tour de France was Henri Comet – he was only 19 years old when he won in 1904.

 - The oldest person to win the Tour de France was Firmin Lambot, who was 36 years old when he won in 1922.

-- 19 July 2019 is exactly 100 years since the first yellow jersey was worn.
-The first rider to wear one was Eugène Christophe, who led the general classification until the day before the finish - he must have been annoyed to loose it at the last minute!
+- The yellow jersey, worn by the overall ride leader each day, was first introduced on 19 July 1919.
+The first rider to wear one was Eugène Christophe, who led the general classification until the day before the finish – he must have been annoyed to loose it at the last minute!

 In 2019 Sky stopped sponsoring bike racing, so Geraint Thomas and his team mates now ride for Ineos Grenadiers, who are sponsored by a chemical company called Ineos.